U.S. demands CNN or DirecTV sale to approve AT&T/Time Warner deal: sources

-NEW YORK/WASHINGTON (Reuters) - The U.S. Department of Justice is pushing AT&T Inc (T.N) to sell Turner Broadcasting, parent of CNN cable network, or its DirecTV satellite television unit to satisfy antitrust concerns over its purchase of Time Warner Inc (TWX.N), sources told Reuters on Wednesday.
+NEW YORK/WASHINGTON (Reuters) - U.S. antitrust regulators want AT&T Inc (T.N) to sell either the parent company of CNN or its DirecTV satellite television unit before they will allow the wireless carrier to buy media company Time Warner Inc (TWX.N), sources told Reuters on Wednesday.

+The unexpected move by the U.S. Department of Justice casts fresh doubt on the $85.4 billion deal that was announced in October 2016.
+Shares of Time Warner closed down 6.5 percent at $88.54.

+A Justice Department source told Reuters that AT&T had offered to divest just CNN, rather than the whole of Turner Broadcasting, but that the Justice Department’s antitrust division, which is reviewing the deal, rejected the offer.

+In a statement, AT&T Chief Executive Randall Stephenson denied that.
+“Throughout this process, I have never offered to sell CNN and have no intention of doing so.”

+AT&T is prepared to fight any divestitures required to win regulatory approval of the deal, according to sources familiar with the matter.

-U.S. President Donald Trump has accused Time Warner’s CNN and other media of being unfair to him and criticized the deal on the campaign trail last year, vowing that as president his Justice Department would block it.
+The deal has attracted political interest since its inception.
+U.S. President Donald Trump, a frequent critic of Time Warner’s CNN, attacked the deal on the campaign trail last year, vowing that as president his Justice Department would block it.

-AT&T is prepared to fight any divestitures required to win regulatory approval of the $85.4 billion deal, according to sources familiar with the matter.

 The Justice Department could still file a lawsuit as early as this month to challenge the deal, sources familiar with the negotiations told Reuters.